Welcome to the

 Santa Barbara, CA 93108

 More recently, the original telescope caught the limelight as a group of amateur astronomers from the Santa Barbara Astronomy group observed the rotation of Mars with a CCD camera (Astronomy Magazine, Feb.
-1989 pg.
-92).
+1989, p.
+92.)
 These were some of the very first CCD images of Mars taken by amateurs.